jmandel/fhir-js-client/docs/fhirjs-equivalents.md

 ## Building query strings
 Without fhir.js the mongo-like syntax is not available.
 However, the `request` function also accepts `URL` instances as it's first argument (or as value of the `url` property of the first argument if that is an object).
-By using `client-js`, your browser will be polyfill-ed if needed and `URL` and `URLSearchParams` will always be available in the global scope (even in Node).
+This means that your browser will be polyfill-ed if needed and `URL` and `URLSearchParams` will always be available in the global scope (even in Node).
 Here are some examples of building search queries: